 - On 6 or 8 quart Instant Pot, press Sauté and let appliance preheat until display says Hot.
 Add ground beef and cook for 4 minutes, breaking into small pieces with spatula often.
 Meat doesn't have to cook through.
 Press Cancel and drain the fat, if you wish.

-- Add canned beans (please see notes for dried beans), salsa, diced tomatoes, tomato paste, chili powder and chipotle powder.
+- Add canned beans (see notes for dried beans), salsa, diced tomatoes, tomato paste, chili powder and chipotle powder.
 Do not stir to avoid Burn.

 - Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 40 minutes.